peter88213/nvhelp-en/source/export_menu.rst

 - Section notes

 .. note::
-   Only “normal” sections appear in the plot grid.
+   Only "normal" sections appear in the plot grid.
-   Sections of the “Unused” type are omitted.
+   Sections of the "Unused" type are omitted.

 File name suffix is ``_grid_tmp``.